counteractive/security-controls/README.md

 * Items deeper than tier-2 are wrapped into their nearest tier 2 ancestor (_e.g._, `800_53_v4` tier-3 items `AC-2h.1.`, `AC-2h.2.`, `AC-2h.3.` are included in tier-2 item `AC-2h.`).
 * "Withdrawn" controls in `800_53_v4` do not appear in the consolidated data.
 * Leading and trailing spaces were removed in consolidated data.
+* Because of disclaimers in the source material, there's often not much more than an associative match (`skos:relatedMatch`) that we can pull from the text itself.
+Take the following from the NIST CSF: "Mappings between the Framework Core Subcategories and the specified sections in the Informative References are not intended to definitively determine whether the specified sections in the Informative References provide the desired Subcategory outcome."
+That is, you could do all those things and still not have what we're looking for.
+Or maybe you would.
+Good luck.
 * **DISCLAIMER:** Much of the initial consolidation was done by hand with the assistance of good old Excel.
 There are likely transcription errors.
 Please create an issue or pull request if you identify a problem.

 ## Use Cases